<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1354242&amp;fmt=gif">

 Like many of the coverages we see across cyber, language is not universal in how a cyber insurance policy covers loss.
 Some markets may use “contingent”, while others use “dependent” - others use neither.
 Other key wordings you may encounter are “security failure” and “system failure” - respectively, a cyber event caused by a cyberattack, and a cyber incident caused by an accidental outage like human error.

-For context, here’s the full language Corvus uses to describe Contingent Business Interruption:
+The full language Corvus uses to describe Contingent Business Interruption:

 What Is Contingent Business Interruption?